ChristianSiebke/DReaM-Driver-Reaction-Model/sim/doc/DoxyGen/Function/Markdown/Simulation/Development/AgentModules.md

 As defined by openSCENARIO, OpenScenarioActions is the relaying module for:
 - Trajectory-actions
 - LaneChange-actions
-- CustomLaneChange-actions
 - UserDefined-actions.

 If a
 - TrajectoryManipulator
 - LaneChangeManipulator
-- CustomLaneChangeManipulator or a
+or a user defined manipulator
-- GazeFollowerManipulator

 raises such an event for the specified agent, the module forwards it as signal to all interested module of the corresponding agent.
 The modules can than react on the signals content without time delay.